Complex Needs in Primary Care

-Your application must focus on the health improvement for people with complex needs in a primary care setting and must include a focus on the avoidance of unplanned hospital admissions.
-Your project will focus on people experiencing complex health conditions which may include poor physical and mental health and complex social needs.
+Your application must focus on the health improvement for people with complex needs in a primary care setting and include a focus on the avoidance of unplanned hospital admissions.
+Your project will need to focus on people experiencing complex health conditions, which may include poor physical and mental health and complex social needs.
 This will include people who experience nursing services in one or more of the following settings:

 - at home

 - in the community (e.g. a primary or secondary school)

 Applications from nurses looking to utilise digital technology and remote monitoring of health conditions are encouraged, as well as innovative approaches to supporting people to be cared for at home.

 Before applying, please be aware that you will need to:

 - Confirm that you have the support of your direct line manager and employing organisation